 Water Bills - HB 7003 by Rep. Caldwell (R), SBs 584/586 and 918 by Sen. Dean (R), HB 1291 by Rep. Boyd (R), SB 714 by Sen. Grimsley (R) and HB 653 by Rep. Pigman (R) are bills that would increase springs protection, and would implement the recently passed constitutional amendment relating to water and land conservation and surface water classifications.
 SB 586 passed out of its last committee and is headed to the floor.
-SB 584 is ready for final passage in the Senate.
-SB 918 passed out of its first committee.
+SB 584 will go to conference to address policy differences between the Chambers.
+SB 918 passed out of its second committee.
 HB 7003 passed out of the House and is in the Senate.
-HB 653 passed out of its first committee and 1291 passed out of it last committee and is headed to the floor.
+SB 714 passed out of its first committee, HB 653 passed out of its second committee and 1291 is ready for final passage in the House.

 PSC Ethics Reform and IOU Billing Cycles/Deposits - SB 288 by Sen. Latvala (R), SB 230 by Sen. Dean (R), HB 7109 (formerly PCB EUS 15-01) by Rep. La Rosa (R), HB 219 by Rep. Peters (R), and HB 81 by Rep. Dudley (D) all broadly pertain to the PSC.
 SB 288 and HB 219 would subject more PSC proceedings to the prohibition against ex parte communications.
 If the Office of Public Council participates in a proceeding, a settlement agreement may not be submitted unless the Office of Public Council is a party to the agreement, giving them much greater leverage in settlement negotiations.
 SB 288 and HB 219 also would impose other PSC reforms such as requiring PSC Commissioners to undergo ethics training and requiring anyone who lobbies a member of the PSC nominating Council to register as a lobbyist.
 SB 288 and HB 219 also would require IOUs to notify their customers if more than one rate is available within their customer class and would prohibit deposits that exceed the average of the total charges for two months of usage.
 All the bills would prohibit IOUs from extending billing cycles on accounts that are served on tiered rates.
 HB 7109 is the House's version of a PSC reform bill.
 It incorporates most of the provisions in bills that have passed out of the Senate utility committee, but it does not include the provision that would require all settlements to be approved by the Office of Public Counsel or the provision that would require a rate hearing in the district.
-SB 288 and HB 7109 passed out of their first committee and SB 230 passed out of its second committee.
+SB 288, HB 7109, and SB 230 passed out of their second committee.
+SB 288 was amended in committee, but still contains the language concerning the OPC.

-Value Adjustment Boards - HB 695 by Rep. Avila (R), SB 972 by Sen. Flores (R), SB 260 by Sen. Bradley (R) and HB 489 by Rep. Sullivan (R) all broadly pertain to Value Adjustment Boards (VAB).
+Value Adjustment Boards - HB 695 by Rep. Avila (R), SB 972 by Sen. Flores (R) broadly pertain to Value Adjustment Boards (VAB).
 SB 972 and HB 695 would allow a corporate (non-attorney) representative to represent the taxpayer before the VAB to challenge county tax assessments.
 Taxpayers also could be represented by an attorney, a licensed property appraiser, a licensed realtor, a certified public accountant, or a certified tax specialist.
 If a county receives more than 10,000 petitions objecting to assessments, the Dept. of Revenue (DOR) must be notified and conduct a review of the VAB proceedings.
 DOR would be given the authority to administratively review VABs.
-SB 260 and HB 489 would require the clerk of the value adjustment board, not just the property appraiser, to have available and distribute certain DOR forms relating to the VAB petition.
-Owners of multiple items of tangible personal property would be allowed to file a single joint petition if the property appraiser determines such items are substantially similar.
-The property appraiser would be required to include the property record card in an evidence list for a VAB hearing under certain circumstances.
-HB 489 passed out of the House and is heading to the Senate and HB 695 passed out of its first committee.
-SB 972 passed out of its second committee and SB 260 is ready for the floor.
+HB 695 passed out of its last committee and SB 972 passed out of its second committee.